wmeints/effective-llm-applications/manuscript/01-understanding-large-language-models.md

 model first before attempting the same task with a bigger model.
 I've found that the Sonnet model is overall your best option right now.

+#### Gemini models by Google

+Google was a little late to the game, and is often considered the underdog in the LLM landscape.
+They too offer various models that work well for different types of tasks.
+Here are the two most recent models offered by them.

+- **Gemini 1.5 Pro:** This model is the most powerful model from Google.
+It's a general purpose model focusing on reasoning tasks.
+It works quite well if you have a task that requires the model to generate output that has to meet specific constraints.
+I've found that this model works less for generating content like blog posts or marketing materials.

+- **Gemini 2.0 Flash:** Is the fastest model offered by Google.
+It's much faster than the pro model, but offers less reasoning capabilities.
+It's a great model for chat applications that need to be fast, and only need to answer questions.

+Looking at various tests and benchmarks, I've found that the Gemini models are trained mostly on instruction and constraint solving tasks.
+They score lower on creative writing tasks and coding tasks.

 #### LLaMA and open-source alternatives

+While the commercial models are powerful, the open-source models are catching up fast.
 There are many open-source options available at the moment, and it is hard to keep up with all the development progress.
 I've found that overall the commercial offerings provide a great all round experience.
 I generally start with the commercial models when